AI-driven data creation to spur next-wave cloud storage growth, according to new survey commissioned by Seagate - CRN - India

 - 61% of respondents who predominately use cloud storage say their cloud-based storage will increase by over 100% over the next 3 years.

-- Storage ranks as the second most important component of AI infrastructure, with Security ranking #1.
+- Storage ranks as the second most important component of AI infrastructure, with Security ranking number one.

-- In order of importance: Security, Storage, Data Management, Network Capacity, Compute, Regulations, LLM Viability, Energy
+In order of importance: Security, storage, data management, network capacity, compute, regulations, LLM viability, energy

 - Of those businesses who’ve adopted AI technology, 90% believe longer data retention improves the quality of AI outcomes.